Our guide to Roman summer nightlife

 Via Biordo Michelotti, 2 (Prenestina)

-Daily from 8pm
+Wed-Sun from 8pm

 Not only a live music concert venue, but also an outdoor event space dedicated to cultural entertainment in Rome.
 Largo Venue’s lawn, located “half way between Via Prenestina and Paradise”, is home to different events and activities such as book presentations and interesting talks.
 In addition to their cocktail bar, beer garden and delivery point (where you can order your favorite food and enjoy it under the stars), aperitivo with a drink is only 10 euros.